What is Mewing?

 There are multiple sutures in the skull which serve as growth centers for newborns and during puberty.
 In kids, these sutures are like jello.
 As a result, changing bone structure in kids is very easy.

 The midpalatal suture along the upper palate, for example, is responsible for the palatal expansion and facial width.
-Many people with poor facial development can’t mew properly due to narrow palates.
-In these cases, the midpalatal suture can be literally split with a Maxillary Skeletal Expander device (MSE).
+Many people with poor facial development can’t mew appropriately due to narrow palates.
+In these cases, the Maxillary Skeletal Expander device (MSE) can split the midpalatal suture.
 This causes a surge of new bone growth.

 Mewing Facial Changes